 THE JIM MOORE FILE

-After eight years at the helm of the Oregon program, head coach Jim Moore has continuously helped the Ducks reach new heights.
-There was no exception last year as Oregon finished as the national runner-up at the NCAA Tournament in the program’s first finals appearance.
+After nine years at the helm of the Oregon program, head coach Jim Moore has continuously helped the Ducks reach new heights.
+Under Moore the Ducks have made an NCAA Tournament appearance an annual event, reaching the postseason seven of his nine years at Oregon.

 The achievements garnered acclaim for Moore who was named 2012 National Coach of the Year by Volleyball Magazine.
 The award was the third national honor of his career after being named the 2007 Collegiate Volleyball Update National Coach of the Year in 2007 and the AVCA Division II National Coach of the Year in 1993 at Northern Michigan.

 The writing was on the wall for the Ducks to make a deep run in the 2012 national tournament as Moore has made the team a staple in postseason play.
-During his eight-year tenure, Oregon has qualified for the NCAA Tournament six times, advancing to the third round in 2007 and 2008 while setting a new precedent for the squad in 2012.
-Overall, Moore owns a 10-6 postseason record at Oregon.
+Oregon advanced to the third round in both 2007 and 2008 before setting a new precedent for the squad in 2012.
+Overall, Moore owns an 11-7 postseason record at Oregon.

 Prior to Moore’s takeover at Oregon, the Ducks had gone 14 years without finishing a season with a winning record.
 In his second year, Moore turned the tables and brought winning fortunes to the UO program and never looked back.
-The 2006 team won 17 matches (17-12), a mark the team has not dropped below in each of the successive six years under Moore, during which UO has accumulated five 20+ win seasons.
+The 2006 team won 17 matches (17-12), a mark the team has not dropped below in each of the successive seven years under Moore.

 In addition to rebuilding programs and promoting team success, Moore has developed world-class talent at the individual level.